AcousticSctatic/AcousticSoundboard/readme.md

 ----------------------------------------
 Help section
 * IMPORTANT: Windows may warn you that this program contains a virus because it hooks the keyboard.
-Technically, it is a keylogger, but not the malicious kind.
 Your data stays on your computer only.
-See the next note below.
 * IMPORTANT: If your hotkeys do not work inside another program, try running Acoustic Soundboard as administrator.
 This is due to a Windows security feature (integrity levels).
 In general, you should avoid running programs as administrator, but this one is open source, so you can verify that it is safe to use and compile it yourself.
 * You can press the PAUSE|BREAK key on your keyboard to stop all sounds
 * The soundboard only knows about devices that were detected when it started.
 In other words, if you plug in a microphone or speakers while the sondboard is running, you need to close and restart the soundboard for it to detect them.